 The No. 420 Wing supports the aims of the Air Force Association of Canada, two local Air Cadet Squadrons, sister military service clubs in the Oshawa area, and the people of Oshawa.
-No. 420 Wing owns the building they occupy, the No. 10 Building, and they lease the land from the City upon which the building sits.

 7.4 Cultural Landscape Analysis - Airmen's Park